David-Durst/embeddedHaskellAetherling/theory/Basic.md

 Aetherling is a system for compiling data flow pipelines to efficient implementations in hardware accelerators.
 Aetherling programs are written in a **sequence language**, a standard functional programming language.
 These programs cannot be interpreted as hardware accelerators.
+Aetherling transforms these programs into a **space-time IR**.
+Programs in the IR can be interpreted as hardware accelerators.
-Aetherling transforms these programs into a **space-time IR** that models the throughput and resource requirements of the corresponding hardware implementations.
+The IR also models the throughput and resource requirements of the corresponding hardware implementations.
-An auto-scheduler uses semantics-preserving transformations in the IR to find the maximally implementation given hardware constraints.
+An auto-scheduler uses semantics-preserving transformations in the IR to find the maximally parallel hardware implementation given resource constraints.
-**From Paper** - were going to have a sequence language, goinkog to lower it to a spcae time ir so all programs in space-tiem ir are compilable to hardware.
-We will then provide an algorithm for finding amximal scheudle for hardware given reosurce constraints.

 # Sequence Language
 Programmers use Aetherling by writing code in the sequence language.